ViennaRNA/Barriers/README.md

 ## INSTALLATION

-Typically, `barriers` in installed like this:
+Typically, `barriers` is installed like this:

 ```
 ./configure